Corporate Policies - Continuous Disclosure

 - if DXS securities experiences an unexplained price and/or volume change;

-- if a confidentiality leak has occurred in relation to a piece of price sensitive information;
+- if a confidentiality leak has occurred in relation to price sensitive information;

-- if the ASX forms a view that a false market exists and asks DEXUS to release information to correct a false market and DEXUS is not able to make an announcement immediately,
+- if the ASX forms a view that a false market exists and asks Dexus to release information to correct a false market and Dexus is not able to make an announcement immediately, and

 The CEO and General Counsel are each authorised to call a trading halt after obtaining approval from the Chair of the DXFM Board wherever possible.
 Given the time criticality of calling a trading halt, where the Chair of the DXFM Board is unavailable, the CEO or General Counsel may refer the matter to the Chair of the Board Risk Committee for approval.

 Rapid response: If the CEO and General Counsel are not available, a member of the Continuous Disclosure Committee has authority to call a trading halt after obtaining approval from the Chair of the DXFM Board or, in his absence, the Chair of the Board Risk Committee.

 Employees communicating with external parties such as media, analysts, brokers, security holders or potential investors are responsible for ensuring that all information presented or made available contains only: